pulp-platform/stream-ebpc/README.md

 Our testbenches are written in Python using [cocotb](https://github.com/cocotb/cocotb).
-There are testbenches supplied for 4 design entities in the `tb/coco_tests` folder:
+There are testbenches supplied for 4 design entities in the `tb` folder:

   - `bpc_encoder` - this block performs bit-plane encoding on the input stream